Azure/Azure-Sentinel/docs/New Playbooks Contribution Guide/Contribution guidelines for playbooks gallery.md

 ## Create ARM Template

-In most cases, the final ARM template will look [like this](./simpletemplateexample.json).
+The core of part of the ARM template is generated from the Logic Apps resource.
+After generating it, additional updates are required, explained in this section.
-To generate most of it, please go to the Logic Apps resource in Azure.
-1. Click **Export Template** from the resource menu in Azure Portal.
+1. To generate the core part of the ARM template, please go to the Logic Apps resource in Azure.
+Click **Export Template** from the resource menu in Azure Portal.
 1. Copy the contents of the template.
 1. Using VS code, create a JSON file with the name "azuredeploy.json".
 1. Paste the code into the new file.